 Voicemail as Icons: Access Voicemail Messages in a Softphone

-Softphones are software-based telephones that run in-the-browser or via desktop applications.
+Softphones are software-based telephones that run in the browser or via desktop or mobile applications.
 They provide traditional telephone functionality in an interactive user interface on your device’s screen.
-Using a softphone, you can make and receive audio and video calls, perform call handling functions (like Mute, Hold, and Transfer), host group video conference calls, and view your coworkers’ Presence statuses.
+Using a softphone, you can make and receive audio and video calls, perform call handling functions (like Mute, Hold, and Transfer), host video conference calls, and view your coworkers’ Presence statuses.

 Softphones also display your voicemail messages in a visual format.
 Within the softphone’s interface, you can play and replay your messages, delete them, and set your voicemail settings.

 OnSIP customers can easily review their voicemails right in the OnSIP app, OnSIP’s business softphone available for free for each employee on an account.
 Reviewing messages in the OnSIP app means that customers won’t have to dial into the Voicemail Manager to listen to their messages.
-And since the OnSIP app is available in-the-browser and as a desktop application, customers can access their voicemails in a web browser window or on their computers, laptops, or tablets.
+And since the OnSIP app is available in the browser and as a desktop and mobile application, customers can access their voicemails in a web browser window; on their computers, laptops, or tablets; and on their smartphones.

 Voicemail to Email: Listen to Messages from Your Email Inbox